-A wise person once said that gratitude is the best attitude, so this Thanksgiving why not gather the flock around the table in the sunny Caribbean — a destination that's sure to please even grumpy Uncle Ned.
-Family and food define this uniquely American holiday, and Caribbean destinations make it easy to plan a sumptuous but affordable gathering at a fine resort, a private villa, or onboard a Caribbean cruise ship.
+A wise person once said that gratitude is the best attitude, so this Thanksgiving, on the holiday defined by family and food, and you can have both at the table in the sunny Caribbean—a destination that's sure to please everyone with its numerous beautiful islands and areas to visit.
+Whether you are going to the Dominican Republic, Turks and Caicos, or the Bahamas, various Caribbean destinations offer an easy way to plan a sumptuous but affordable gathering at a fine resort, a private villa, or onboard a Caribbean cruise ship.

-Rather than mom slaving over a hot oven this fall, why not rent a staffed luxury villa and let a gourmet chef cook up Thanksgiving dinner for you?
+Rather than slaving over a hot oven this fall, you could rent a staffed luxury villa and let a gourmet chef cook up Thanksgiving dinner for you.
 The islands of the Caribbean are full of amazing villas that can accommodate groups both large and small, at a price that can easily compete with what you'd pay at a comparable resort.
-Experienced villa rental companies like Wimco and WhereToStay.com can help with stocking the villa with supplies and groceries, hiring a private chef, or making restaurant reservations.
+Experienced villa rental companies like Wimco Villas and WhereToStay.com can help with stocking the home with supplies and groceries, hiring a private chef, or making restaurant reservations.

 Go Where the Turkeys Go

 Many Caribbean resorts prepare a special Thanksgiving feast for guests who may be celebrating the holiday far from home.
-Turkey, stuffing, cranberry sauce and other Thanksgiving treats can be found on all-inclusive buffets at the Sandals resorts and the menu of restaurants at resorts from Jumby Bay in Antigua, to Cap Juluca in Anguilla.
+Turkey, stuffing, cranberry sauce and other treats from the November holiday can be found on all-inclusive buffets at the Sandals resorts and the menu of restaurants at resorts from Jumby Bay in Antigua, to Belmond Cap Juluca in Anguilla.

 Nearly every cruise line in the Caribbean offers special Thanksgiving cruises, which include all food and entertainment for one price.
 Some ships go all out with decorations for the holiday, and at a minimum, you can expect a special menu on Thanksgiving Day — big eating, after all, is something that this holiday and cruise ships definitely have in common!
 Royal Caribbean is known as a family-friendly cruise line, and of course for families with small kids, it's hard to beat a few days at sea with Mickey Mouse and pals aboard Disney Cruise Line.
 With the kids out of school for the long weekend, a three- or four-night cruise out of Florida might just be the ideal way to spend Turkey Day this year.